 Kane vs. Braun Strowman vs. Brock Lesnar—WWE Universal Championship

-This match was everythig I expected it to be - but in a good way.
-After Strowman and Lesnar had an underwelming affair at No Mercy, and this almost felt like the match that should have been.
-I expected Kane to be the weak link, but he actually looked like he belonged - high praise for Kane in 2018.
+This match was everything I expected it to be, but in a good way.
+After Strowman and Lesnar had an underwhelming affair at No Mercy, and this almost felt like the match that should have been.
+I expected Kane to be the weak link, but he actually looked like he belonged—high praise for Kane in 2018.
 The use of weapons helped.
 It turned this into a spot-heavy brawl that hid some of these guys' limits.
 Strowman and Kane were put through tables.
 Brock won the match by pinning Kane, to the surprise of nobody.
 The crowd woke up a little more, but not as much as they could have.

 Inaugural Women's Royal Rumble